Reaching cloud networks via client VPN¶

 To add a network to the VPN server, using the WebUI.

-• Change the value in the field IPv4 Local network(s) to also include your additional network(s) in CIDR notation.
-The networks are delimited by a comma.
+Change the value in the field IPv4 Local network(s) to include all networks comma-delimited and in CIDR notation.
 Your initial subnet should be in this field already.

-• When users login again, they can reach the additional subnet(s) assuming its correctly routed in the cloud.
+When users login again, they can reach all the new networks assuming its correctly routed in the cloud.

 Important